PLangHQ/plang/Documentation/modules/README.md

 - **Schedule a Task for a Specific Time**: `ScheduleSpecificTime - at 2.1.2024 22:19:49, call !TaskAtSpecificTime`

 [Link to docs](./PLang.Modules.ScheduleModule.md)
-# Selenium
+# WebCrawler

-The Selenium in Plang enables users to automate web browser tasks, such as navigating pages, interacting with elements, and extracting data.
+The WebCrawler in Plang enables users to automate web browser tasks, such as navigating pages, interacting with elements, and extracting data.

 ### Key Actions
 - **Navigation:** Open web pages and navigate through them.